cupy/cupy/docs/source/contribution.rst

    The issue tracker is not a place to share knowledge on practices.
    We may redirect question issues to Chainer User Group.

-If you can write codes to fix an issue, send a PR to the master branch.
+If you can write code to fix an issue, send a PR to the master branch.
-Before writing your codes for PRs, read through the :ref:`coding-guide`.
+Before writing your code for PRs, read through the :ref:`coding-guide`.
-The description of any PR must contain a precise explanation of **what** and **how** you want to do; it is the first documentation of your codes for developers, a very important part of your PR.
+The description of any PR must contain a precise explanation of **what** and **how** you want to do; it is the first documentation of your code for developers, a very important part of your PR.

 Once you send a PR, it is automatically tested on `Travis CI <https://travis-ci.org/pfnet/chainer/>`_.
-After the automatic test passes, some of the core developers will start reviewing your codes.
+After the automatic test passes, some of the core developers will start reviewing your code.
 Note that this automatic PR test only includes CPU tests.

 .. note::